 Student Activities, Organizations, and Programs

 The Cosmetology Club is a social and service organization for students who are preparing for careers in cosmetology.
 Membership allows students to interact with the professional community and other students with similar interests.
 Club activities include entering the student competition at the International Beauty Show in Dallas and fund-raising to support local charities.
 For more information, contact the Cosmetology Department.
 Borger, Dumas, and Hereford each have a Cosmetology Club.

 Phi Theta Kappa Fraternity

 Phi Theta Kappa is the national community and junior college honor fraternity.
 Its purpose is to recognize and encourage scholarship among two-year college students.
 Working toward this goal, Phi Theta Kappa provides opportunity for the development of leadership for scholars and stimulation of interest in continuing academic excellence.
 To be eligible for membership, a student must be regularly enrolled in college, carrying a full-time load, and have completed at least one semester.
 At least 12 hours of this work must be in courses leading to a recognized degree in a fully accredited university or four-year college.
 In addition to these requirements, a student must also be of good moral character and possess recognized qualities of citizenship as judged by the faculty and be within the upper scholastic ten percent of the regularly enrolled student body.
 To maintain active membership, a student must have a grade point average of not less than a three-point on a four-point system, which is a “B,” at the end of any given term.
 For more information, contact the Office of Educational Services or a faculty sponsor.
 Membership is open to all students, regardless of location.

 TThe Student Senate is composed of students representing all areas of Frank Phillips College.
 The student body elects an Executive Council, which includes the President, Vice President, Secretary, Treasurer, and Parliamentarian.
 To serve on the Senate, a student must maintain a 2.0 GPA and be enrolled in at least 12 semester hours.
 Among the services the Senate provides are: (1) to act as a liaison between the student body and the faculty and administration; (2) to host social activities; (3) to have jurisdiction over all Senate elections; (4) to assist the administration in matters of student relations such as tours, recruiting events etc.; and (5) to develop the art of democratic self-governing.
 Scholarships are available for active members.
-For more information, contact the Office of Student Services.
+For more information, contact the Office of Educational Services or the faculty sponsor.

 Student Vocational Nursing Club